LINGUOREN369/EdGrantAI/docs/grant_profile_build.md

 # How the Grant Profile Is Built

-1) Controlled Keyphrase Extraction
+1) Controlled Keyphrase Extraction (CKE)
-- Extracts verbatim phrases from the grant text via the chat model using your stored prompt.
+- Extracts verbatim phrases (1–6 words) using the stored prompt.
+- Prompt: `prompts/cke_prompt_nsf_v1.txt`
-- Code: `pipeline/cke.py:43`
+- Code: `pipeline/cke.py`

-2) Canonical Mapping (Embeddings)
+2) Canonical Mapping (Dictionary → Embeddings)
-- Embeds each extracted phrase and compares it against precomputed taxonomy embeddings (cosine similarity).
-Keeps matches at or above the threshold (default 0.70).
+- Dictionary pre‑mapping: normalize phrases and map directly to canonical tags/synonyms in `data/taxonomy/synonyms/*` (confidence 1.0).
+- Embedding fallback: only if no dictionary match; runs strict thresholds first, then (if needed) a single looser pass for select taxonomies.
-- Code: `pipeline/canonical_mapper.py:60`, `pipeline/canonical_mapper.py:102`, `pipeline/embedding_matcher.py:49`
+- Code: `pipeline/canonical_mapper.py`, `pipeline/embedding_matcher.py`

 3) Metadata Attachment
 - Reads and attaches the taxonomy version to the profile.